Why Does My Knee Keep Popping Out of Place?

 patellar instability

-• Knee pain, stiffness, and swelling
+• Knee pain, stiffness, and swelling, similar to what is seen with osteoarthritis

 • The sensation that the kneecap is not in its proper place